Do we make faith too complicated?

 On the Thred platform, we acknowledge that various postures of faith can engage in spiritual dialogue together.
-Today, we are excited to hear from an atheist author, who joins us for a conversation about what faith looks like to him.
+From time to time, we’d like to offer a look at some of the differing perspectives you will find online.
+Today, we are excited to hear from an author who is atheist, joining us for a conversation about how he thinks about faith.
+Consider how his point of view could impact a conversation with you about faith.

 Religion has a funny way of complicating things.